What Do Scholarship Committees Look For?

 4. Key Scholarship-Related Characteristics and Relevant Experience

 Every scholarship committee has specific characteristics or relevant experience in mind when they’re considering candidates.
 Some are often universal.
-For instance, confidence, passion, and dedication are widely sought since they significantly impact a student’s college success odds.
-Similarly, reasonably strong academics and signs of growth over time are typically things they’ll all view as must-haves.
+For instance, confidence, passion, dedication, and academic achievement are widely sought since they significantly impact a student’s college success odds.
+Similarly, reasonably strong academics, signs of growth over time, and involvement in extracurricular activities are typically things they’ll all view as must-haves.

 However, what the scholarship selection committee looks for beyond that may be more personalized.
 For community-oriented non-profits, compassion and a desire to help may be priorities, as well as past community service or volunteer experience.
 For large corporations looking to support the next generation, leadership, ambition, and innovative thinking might fit their preferences better.